tmax818/mern_march24/lectures/01day/markdown.md

 I will write LOTS of `console.log` statements

 I will NOT write more code, if my code doesn't work.
-Instead I delete code until it works again.
+Instead I will delete code until it works again.

 >10% of programming is knowing what code to write.
 The other 90% is being able to figure out why the code you wrote isn't working!